 - insight into your own sexuality

 - a process for beginning to accept and forgive your partner–and yourself–so you can look to the future

-- an understanding of why traditional relationship boxes don’t always work, and options for thinking outside those binary boxes if needed
+- an understanding of why traditional relationship boxes don’t always work, and options for thinking outside of them

 - new ways to expand physical intimacy and enhance connection

 - strategies for becoming a better sex partner and lover

 - tips on talking with your partner, coming out to others, enlisting support, and modifying your relationship if needed

 - knowledge of potential emotional and sexual baggage to avoid carrying into future relationships